jmhobbs/detours-clone/README.md

 ## Upgrading

 Same process as install, though I recommend stopping your detoursd before the upgrade, then starting it again after.

+## Tests

+There are some basic, non-destructive tests for the module.

+From the root directory, run:

+    $ nosetests

+## Protocol

+The protocol is simple, and is described in PROTOCOL.md

+If you want to mess around with it directly, just use telnet (or equivalent)

+    jmhobbs@Cordelia:~$ telnet localhost 8551
+    Trying 127.0.0.1...
+    Connected to localhost.
+    Escape character is '^]'.
+    {"method":"list"}
+    {"pairs": [{"ip": "127.0.0.1", "host": "kohana"}, {"ip": "127.0.0.1", "host": "launder"}], "response": "list"}Connection closed by foreign host. jmhobbs@Cordelia:~$